-Description and assessment: The area was an old sandpit located near Vanderipe Slough.
+Description and assessment: The area was an old sandpit located near Vanderipe Slough approximately three acres in size.
 The ground has been disturbed, creating mounds approximately four to six feet tall.
-There are a wide variety of FLEPPC Category I and II exotic invasive plants that reside in the area, including Old World climbing fern, cogongrass, Guineagrass (Urochloa maxima) and air potato (Dioscorea bulbifera).
-Within the site there is very little native ground cover.
+There are a wide variety of FLEPPC Category I and II exotic invasive plants that reside in the area, including Old World climbing fern, cogongrass, Guineagrass (Urochloa maxima) and air potato (Dioscorea bulbifera) and very little native ground cover.